datacommonsorg/docsite/place_types.md

 place types available in our APIs and tools.

 **Note:** Not all data is available for all place types.
 Sources often don’t provide data at all levels of granularity.
-You can check what place types have data available for a specific variable using our [Statistical Variable Explorer](https://datacommons.org/tools/statvar).
+You can check which place types have data available for a specific variable using the [Statistical Variable Explorer](https://datacommons.org/tools/statvar).

-## Globally available administrative divisions
+## Globally available geographic divisions

 These place types are generally available for Earth and/or all countries.